 These works are published under a Creative Commons Attribution license (CC-BY):

-Allowing distribute and modify these works for any purpose, even commercially, provided that the author Patrick de Arteaga is cited with a link to this site.
+Allowing distribute and modify these works for any purpose, even commercially, provided that a link to this site (or the author’s name Patrick de Arteaga) is cited.

 What is horror music?